AI @ Procter & Gamble

 Summary

-- Procter & Gamble (P&G) has steadily increased its adoption of AI from exploratory stages in 2017 to enterprise-wide integration by 2025, including advanced generative and agentic AI models embedded throughout operations.
+- Procter & Gamble (P&G) has demonstrated a strong and steadily increasing adoption of AI and machine learning technologies from exploratory phases in 2017 to widespread enterprise integration by 2025, with significant contributions from key executives including Jeff Kent and CEO Jon Moeller.

 VIBE METER